FAQ – CO2 emission regulations for light delivery and light articulated vehicles (collectively referred to as light commercial vehicles)

 A penalty applies if the relevant CO2 emissions of a vehicle exceed the specified individual target level.

-The target level for large-scale importers is calculated for the entire fleet of light commercial vehicles newly registered by a large-scale importer in the reference year on the basis of the following formula:
+The target for large importers is calculated for the entire fleet of LCVs registered by each importer for the first time in the reference year using the following formula:

 Permissible specific emission = 186 + a × (Mi,t – Mt-2) grams of CO2 per kilometre.